Daminoi/IAMSPI/README.md

 # IAMSPI
-Iot Air Monitor System for Productivity Improvement, Internet of Things project for IoT Algorithms and Services course (2025/2026) at Sapienza University.
+Iot Air Monitoring System for Productivity Improvement, Internet of Things project for IoT Algorithms and Services course (2025/2026) at Sapienza University.